Addressing Total Coliform Positive or E.coli Positive Sample Results in EPA Region 8

 - If any GWR source sample result is E. coli (EC+) positive:

-- Call EPA immediately and speak with the current GWR Manager listed in the EPA Region 8 Drinking Water Unit Contact List;
+- Call EPA immediately and speak with the current GWR Manager listed in the EPA Region 8 Drinking Water Section Contact List;

 - Within 24 hours collect five additional GWR source samples from the same source that had the EC+.
 If you previously took a combined source sample you will need to sample all wells separately; and